 If you need a flexible way to borrow, a personal credit line can make a lot of sense.

 You need an emergency fund.
-If your rainy-day funds were recently drained or you’ve never had an emergency buffer, then a personal LOC can provide some security.
+If your rainy-day funds were recently drained or you’ve never had an emergency buffer, a personal LOC can provide some security.

 Interest rates are low.
 Most personal LOCs have variable rates, so they rise and fall with the prime rate.
-If rates are low, then using an LOC to cover expenses can be an affordable way to borrow.
+If rates are low, using an LOC to cover expenses can be an affordable way to borrow.

 When to avoid a personal line of credit